FreeHealth/freehealth/science/rmll2014Markdown/presentation.md

 ### Notes
 The project is coded in C++ with Qt libraries and a massive usage of the model/view/controller architecture.
 The code is documented using Doxygen.

 Applications are built with shared libraries and plugins.
 They are available for Linux, Mac, and Windows.
-The FreeBSD port should require some code adaptations.
+The FreeBSD port should require some code adaptations (rpath and some user path issues).

-bsd (r pass)

-The roadmap and the issue reporting are available on our wiki web site and Google Code.
+The roadmap and the issue reporting are available on our wiki web site and Google Code / GitHub.

 We are using SQLite and/or MySQL (MariaDB) for the databases.